-Prerequisite: completion or concurrent enrollment in ENGL 3083 and ENGL 3093.
+Prerequisite: ENGL 2043.
 Course content will vary.
 May be repeated for credit as ENGL 4093 if course content varies.

 ENGL 4213 American Folklore

 Prerequisite: ENGL 1023 or equivalent.
 A study of the forms and subjects of American folklore, folklore scholarship and bibliography; field work in collecting folklore.
 May not be repeated for credit as ENGL 5213.